syegulalp/Akilang/memory.md

 If an object is *returned* from a function, the function is marked by the compiler with the `@track` decorator, which indicates that anything returned from that function should be tracked.

-(Note: If you manually allocate objects by way of `c_alloc` or `c_obj_alloc`, and return those objects from their originating function, you can ensure those objects are tracked by decorating that function with `@track`.)
+(Note: If you manually allocate objects by way of `c_alloc`, and return those objects from their originating function, you can ensure those objects are tracked by decorating that function with `@track`.)

 ### Giveaways